C++98 OOP: Deep Dive into Classes and Objects

 }

-};This is not just for people reading the code; it is even more so for the compiler.
-The compiler will check at compile time whether a const member function contains any operations that modify member variables, and will report an error immediately if it finds any.
-More importantly, a const member function is the only member function that can be called on a const object:
+};This is not just for human readers; the compiler sees it too.
+The compiler checks at compile time whether any operations within a const member function modify member variables, and will issue an error if it finds any.
+More importantly, const member functions are the only member functions that can be called on const objects:

 void print_status(const LED& led) {